Providing Education and Support to Municipal and Nonprofit Cemeteries in Georgia

 The Georgia Municipal Cemetery Association is a recognized resource for cemetery professionals, historians and preservationists interested in cemetery preservation, advocacy and education.
 Our cemeteries, whether large or small, reveal the richness and historic fabric of Georgia's history.
 Through innovative workshops and conferences, GMCA's goal is to be a key resource to preserve our treasured cemeteries and burial grounds.

-Historic Myrtle Hill Cemetery - Rome, GA
+West Hill Cemetery - Dalton, GA

 Cemetery professionals, historians and preservationists have enjoyed workshops that have been held in Savannah, Social Circle, Brunswick and Vienna.
 Our workshops offer unique, in-depth approaches to a variety of topics that have included cemetery rapid assessment, disaster preparedness, stone restoration, ground penetrating radar and using aerial videography (drones) to map and record cemeteries.